irarainey/beeching/README.md

 Beeching is a command line tool to help you quickly and easily delete Azure resources you no longer need.
 Insprired by [The Beeching Axe](https://blog.nationalarchives.gov.uk/the-beeching-axe/) it allows you to cull vast numbers of resources across a subscription with a single swing of the axe.
 It can delete multiple resource types at the same time, based on a name, part of a name, or by tag value.

 Resources can be protected from the axe by specifying them in an exclusion list.
 This allows you to shield resources that you wish to keep.
-The list of resources can be further restricted to only cull certain types of resource, and contrained to a single resource group to only delete resources within that specific group.
+The list of resources can be further restricted to only cull certain types of resource by using another switch.

 The tool is written in C# and makes direct the calls to the Azure Management API.
 It is a .NET Core 6.0 / 7.0 application and can be run on Windows, Linux and Mac.